bahulneel/openttd-coopetition/README.md

 This will create a versioned zip file in the `dist` directory that can be shared with others.

+### Automated GitHub Releases

+This project includes a GitHub workflow that automatically:

+1. Builds and packages the mod when code is pushed to the main branch
+2. Creates a new GitHub release with the version number from `version.nut`
+3. Attaches the packaged zip file to the release for easy downloading

+To use this feature, simply push your changes to the main branch, and the workflow will handle the release process.

 ## Usage

 ### Starting a Campaign